awkto/HowTos/neofetch-on-harvester.md

-# How to Run Neofetch on Harvester
+c# How to Run Neofetch on Harvester
 Neofetch is a lightweight system information tool that provides a sleek overview of your system, including OS, kernel, CPU, memory, and more.
 Harvester's immutable system design makes installing packages challenging, but Neofetch can be run as a portable script without installation.

 Follow this guide to run Neofetch on a Harvester system.